coderefinery/git-collaborative/_guides/guide.md

 submit a pull request, and
 verify that testing is triggered by the pull request, then you can close the pull request again.

-Finally give all instructors admin rights to the two newly created exercise repositories.
+Finally give all instructors admin rights to the two newly created exercise repositories and write-protect the `master` branch until we really start pushing to the repository.

 The motivation for the above steps:
 - Start with a clean repository without contributions.